By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The following activity diagram shows the action sequence for one iteration of the internal for-loop for the

-execution of the fillBalanceTrendReport
+execution of the fillBalanceTrendReport method of an BalanceTrendCommand.

-method4.5.5.
+fillBalanceTrendReport method4.5.5.
 View Expenditure Breakdown By Category

 The view expenditure breakdown by category feature allows the user to view breakdown of expenditure by category.

-This feature is facilitated by AnalyticsFeatureParser
+This feature is facilitated by AnalyticsFeatureParser, BreakdownCommandParser, and BreakdownCommand.

 The arguments supported by this feature are: